 - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) dental plan, your FEHB plan will be the first/primary payor of any benefit payments and your FEDVIP plan is secondary to your FEHB plan.
-See Section 9 Coordinating benefits with other coverage. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
+See Section 9 Coordinating benefits with Medicare and other coverage. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for PPO services and for coinsurance and amounts in excess of the Plan's allowance for Non-PPO services. - The Non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When a PPO provider is not available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.
+When a PPO provider is not available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage.